 Timeline of Changes

 In terms of the details of the percentage support available, in June and July 2020, the Government will pay 80% of wages up to a maximum of £2500.
-The Government will also pay employer National Insurance and pension contributions and it is reported that employers are not required to pay anything during June and July 2020.
+The Government will also pay employers National Insurance and pension contributions and it is reported that employers are not required to pay anything during June and July 2020.
 A positive glimmer of hope for employees who are furloughed is that From 1st July 2020 businesses will be given the flexibility to bring previously furloughed employees back on a part-time basis.
 To be eligible for the coronavirus job retention scheme (CJRS) under part-time working, employers will have to agree with their employees any new flexible furloughing arrangement and confirm the agreement in writing.
 Employers will have to pay in full for any hours worked, including the payment of tax and national insurance contributions on those payments.
-There has therefore been some significant changes to the furlough scheme which will ultimately come to an end and reduce to 70% of wages up to a £2187.50 from 1st September 2020.
-The reduction in furlough will further decrease from 1st October 2020, to 60% of wages up to a £1875.
+There have therefore been some significant changes to the furlough scheme which will ultimately come to an end and reduce to 70% of wages up to £2187.50 from 1st September 2020.
+The reduction in furlough will further decrease from 1st October 2020 to 60% of wages up to £1875.

 It won’t last forever!

 The furlough scheme has been an incredible relief to many United Kingdom employers, employees and self-employed.
 It has enabled people to continue to access financial support through what has been an incredibly difficult time.
 It is hoped that once Covid-19 has reduced, the wheels of the economy will begin to turn again, albeit on a slower basis.
 For those people who are employed and relying on the furloughing scheme, it is important to remain in contact with your employer to ensure you are up-to-date with any of your employee financial entitlements and ensure you are aware of the percentage reduction which will be implemented over subsequent months.